 Having a Power of Attorney will significantly reduce the emotional toll on your loved ones and provide them with the ability to make important decisions on your behalf.

-- Your agent needs to be someone you can count on to accept this important role when the time comes.
-An agent takes on a serious responsibility and even if you appoint a person to be your agent, they are not legally obligated to make decisions for you or handle your financial affairs.
-Make sure the person you choose is willing to take on this important responsibility.
+- Your Agent needs to be someone you can count on to accept this important role when the time comes.
+An Agent takes on a serious responsibility and even if you appoint a person to be your Agent, they are not legally obligated to make decisions for you or handle your financial affairs.
+Make sure the person you choose is willing to take on this important responsibility when the time comes.